Why You Need Testimonials

 - Rehearse how you'll ask for testimonials.

-- Get it out of the way up front by telling all new clients you'll be asking for a testimonial at the conclusion of a successful engagement.
+- Get it out of the way upfront by telling all new clients you'll be asking for a testimonial at the conclusion of a successful engagement.

 - Give the happy client a script or outline or instructions on what you'd like them to say.
 Hint: get testimonials that address all of your major objections from prospects.

 - Video is best.
-All iPhones and smartphones takes great videos, even in HD, and you don't leave home without it, so there is no excuse to not get video testimonials from your clients.
+All iPhones and smartphones take great videos, even in HD, and you don't leave home without it, so there is no excuse to not get video testimonials from your clients.

 - If you can't get a video testimonial ask for an audio testimonial.
 I used FreeConferenceCall.com for years for both conference calls and to record consulting sessions with clients.
 You can both call in and have the client record their testimonial and you can download the recording as a WAV or MP3 file and edit it on your computer.
 I use GarageBand on my Mac to edit audio files.
 My buddy, Roger Bauer, The Search Engine Ninja, use Audacity on his PC to edit audio files for free.

 - If you can't get an audio testimonial get a written testimonial and post it with a photo of them.
-Make sure their full name, company name and location are included in all testimonials.
+Make sure their full name, company name, and location are included in all testimonials.
 "J. Smith in GA" is a crappy testimonial because it doesn't seem real.

 - Post links to these testimonials anywhere you can.
 Tweet about it.
 Put it on LinkedIn, on your Facebook Page, your website (duh), and in printed material such as direct mail and ads you run.